spatialwalk/AvatarKit-Web-Demo/README.md

 6. Click "Start Recording" and start speaking
 7. Click "Stop Recording" to send audio and receive animation
 8. Observe the character's real-time animation effects
-9. Adjust volume using the volume slider (0-100%)
+9. Adjust volume using the volume slider (0-100%) - located on the right side above the transform button
+10. Use the play/pause button (bottom left) to control playback when the character is playing or paused

 **Host Mode (Pre-recorded Audio/Animation):**
 > ⚠️ **Note**: Host Mode requires the SPAvatar server-side SDK to generate animation keyframes.
 The examples use pre-generated data files.

-1. **Generate Session Token** (Required) - Click the "Auto" button next to "Session Token" to generate a temporary token (valid for 1 hour)
+1. **Generate Session Token** (Required for Demo) - Click the "Auto" button next to "Session Token" to generate a temporary token (valid for 1 hour)
+   - ⚠️ **Note**: This auto-generation is for demo purposes only.
+In production, you must manually inject a valid token from your SDK provider.
-   - The token will be automatically filled into the input field
+   - The token will be automatically filled into the read-only input field
+   - **Note**: The Session Token input field is read-only and can only be set via the "Auto" button in demos
    - If SDK is already initialized, the token will be set immediately
    - If SDK is not initialized yet, the token will be set when you initialize the SDK
 2. Click "初始化 SDK (Host Mode)" to initialize the SDK in Host mode